Depression and Comorbidity with Cardiometabolic Disorders

 Our Work

-Our team investigates fetal and neonatal programming of sex differences in the healthy brain and expression of sex differences in adulthood.
-We examine hormonal, immune, and genetic regulation of brain morphology/function using multi-modal MRI/DTI technologies and associated physiology.
-We use a lifespan approach, given that we have followed a unique prenatal cohort over the last 30 years who are now (in 2022) aging into their 60’s.
+Our team investigates fetal and childhood programming of sex differences in the risk for depression and its comorbidity with general medical disorders.
+We use a lifespan approach given we have followed a unique prenatal cohort for > 30 years who are now (in 2026) in their 60’s.

-We use multimodal imaging approaches (e.g., sMRI/fMRI/DTI) acquired during in-scanner stress tasks coupled with hormone, immune, ANS and other cardiac functions, and relate brain and physiology outcomes to early developmental exposures and biomarkers for identifying sex differences in risk for comorbidity of depression and CVD.
-Further, genetic/genomic/ transcriptomic approaches are used to identify genetic pathways of interest.
+We use multimodal imaging approaches (e.g., sMRI/fMRI/dMRI) acquired during in-scanner tasks coupled with assessing hormone, immune, ANS and other cardiac functions, and relate brain and physiology outcomes to early developmental exposures and biomarkers for identifying sex differences in MDD and risk for CVD.
+Further, genetic/genomic/ transcriptomic approaches are used to identify pathways and biomarkers of interest.

 U54 SCORE NIH ORWH Grant (2020-2025)

-Further, we are leveraging the discoveries into development of a novel neuromodulation therapeutic device targeted to the neural-cardiac interface.
+Further, we leveraged the discoveries into development of a novel neuromodulation therapeutic device (transcutaneous auricular vagus nerve stimulation coupled with respiratory gating) targeted to the neural-cardiac interface.

 For more information visit the SCORE Website